laurentbarraud/wpf-chat-server/README.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/wpf-chat-server/refs/heads/master/WPF-chat-server-main-window-screenshot.jpg" width="500" alt="screenshot of chat server and client" >
 </p>

-- A real-time list of connected users is included, which updates automatically when users log in or out.
+ ### Features

-- Both the server and client use a packet protocol, with an opcode added to each packet, allowing the receiver to identify its type.
+- Packet protocol with opcodes — both server and client use a packet format that includes an opcode so receivers can identify packet types.
+- Real‑time user list — the client shows connected users and updates automatically on login/logout.
-- The TCP port used by the client can be changed before connecting.
+- Configurable TCP port — the client can choose the TCP port before connecting; the server accepts a custom bind port at startup.
-- The client can run locally if no IP address is provided.
+- Local mode — the client will run locally if no IP address is provided.
-- The client also remembers the last IP address it successfully connected to, making reconnections faster and more convenient.
+- Last‑IP memory — the client remembers the last successful IP for faster reconnection.
-- The server supports custom port binding at startup, allowing it to listen on a user-specified port.
-- Emoji support featuring a dedicated selection toolbar, accessible during text input.
+- UTF‑8 message encoding — messages use UTF‑8 (emoji supported); an emoji toolbar is available during text entry.
-- The client supports both light and dark themes, which can be switched seamlessly using a toggle button.
+- Theme support — light and dark themes switchable at any time via a toggle.
+- Tray and Escape behavior — the client can minimize to the system tray on close or when pressing Escape.
+- Localization — both projects include French and English translations.

 ### How to Run